GIScience/Leaflet.Heightgraph/README.md

 ### Dependencies:

 Install npm dependencies with.
-The latest version of d3 is not compatible with older broswers like IE9, you can try d3 v4 in this case.
+The latest version of d3 is not compatible with older browsers like IE9, you can try d3 v4 in this case.
 ```
 npm install d3
 ```